-Leave of absence applications MUST be submitted within 5 days of your return to the university, excluding Saturdays, Sundays and public holidays.
+Leave of absence applications MUST be submitted within 5 days of your return to the university, excluding Saturdays, Sundays and public holidays, including recess days.
 For purposes of the calculation of the 5 days, exclude the first day, and any Saturdays or Sundays, and include the last, unless the latter falls on a Saturday, Sunday or a public holiday.